flaviostutz/coinbase-vwap/README.md

 A regular implementation would have to iterate over all elements in the window twice in order to calculate both terms of the equation WAVG = SUM(V*W)/SUM(W) every time we need to calculate the resulting windows average, resulting in a complexity of O(2N) -> O(N).

 In our implementation, we chose to keep partial sums for both SUM(V*W) and SUM(W) by removing "expired" elements from its sum while adding new elements to the sum when adding a new sample to the window.
-This strategy reduces the "normal" complexity from O(N) to O(1).
+This strategy reduces the "regular" complexity from **O(N) to O(1)**.

 ## Tests